What is the best embroidery digitizing service?

 Embroidered corporate gear is very pervasive.
 In a lot of workplaces, a polo shirt with a logo stitched above the left breast is often worn as an acceptable casual day outfit.
 Some workplaces even have embroidered logos on their uniforms.
 Visit any trade show and you’ll see employees working in booths with branded, embroidered gear.
 Even sports teams and schools often want embroidered items for their organizations.

-Why would I want to embroider corporate polos?
+Why would I want to embroider corporate polos and pay to have logos digitized?

 For the owner of a business that provides embroidery services, this is actually a good type of customer to land.
 This is because companies generally have bigger budgets than individuals.
 Also companies and organizations who want embroidered items will likely need more in the future.
 So, they represent potential ongoing revenue.